Tocaa-ai/TopTalent/README.md

 Methodology:
 Utilizes a comprehensive competency mapping framework derived from structured, verifiable exchanges or documented performance metrics, generating numeric scores, percentile rankings, and actionable insights for informed decision-making.

+## Usage Instructions:

+This prompt is designed to be directly pasted into any AI conversational tool you regularly use (e.g., ChatGPT, Claude, Grok, Gemini) that supports structured prompt execution.

+Ensure the AI model has access to your recent technical exchanges, structured data, or documented interactions for the evaluation to be meaningful.

+Do not modify the core structure of the prompt; only adjust context variables if necessary (e.g., project or team identifiers).

+The AI will generate a full analytical profile, competency mapping, percentile rankings, and actionable insights based strictly on verifiable technical interactions.

+For best results, maintain formal, precise language and include only substantive technical content when feeding input to the AI.

+Important: This framework evaluates human capital—skills, experience, and decision-making abilities—rather than project deliverables.
+It works across all industries and roles: technical, managerial, corporate, academic, and public sector.

 ## License
 This prompt is licensed under **CC BY-SA 4.0** — free to use, share, and adapt, as long as attribution is given and derivative works remain under the same license.
 Full license text: https://creativecommons.org/licenses/by-sa/4.0/legalcode